mfariacastro/mfariacastro.github.io/_pages/teaching.md

 ---
 # Current Teaching

-I am currently teaching Intermediate Macroeconomic Theory (Econ 4021) at Washington University in St. Louis as of the Spring of 2022.
+I will be teaching Intermediate Macroeconomic Theory (Econ 4021) at Washington University in St. Louis as of the Spring of 2023.
 Please refer to [WashU MyCanvas](https://mycanvas.wustl.edu/) for course information and materials.

 # Past Teaching

+As main instructor, I have taught Intermediate Macroeconomic Theory (Econ 4021) at Washington University in St. Louis in the Spring of 2022.

-I have mostly taught courses related to macroeconomics and banking, both at the graduate (Ph.D. and MBA) and undergraduate levels.
+I have mostly T.A.'ed courses related to macroeconomics and banking, both at the graduate (Ph.D. and MBA) and undergraduate levels.

 *Ph.D.
 Teaching*
 1. International Macroeconomics and Finance (NYU Stern, Fall 2014), Grader for Prof. T. Philippon